How To Improve Embedded Coding With MISRA

 Why Reliable Code Is Essential For Embedded Coding

-The world's most important systems use embedded coding to power their functions.
+The world's most important systems use embedded software to power their functions.

 It’s used in: